 Thanks to the intervention of Polish soldiers, a large amount of uncultivated agricultural areas in Ticino could be developed and, later, transformed in tourist and industrial zones.

 A hard work of Polish prisoners allowed a creation of a very important agricultural zone in Losone that persisted for many years until a construction of the famous 18 holes Golf place (shown in the centre of the map that can be seen above).

 Further in the North, in the 1980’s, an important industrial settlement called “Zandone” was created (on the left side of the above shown map).
 The Polish work allowed to erect a large camping in Melezza and the “Scuderia delle cavalli delle Gerre” in the area of Zandone.
 Between Arcegno and Golino, Polish soldiers managed to pave a road, that is named today “strada dei polacchi” (in English: Polish road).

-Polish soldiers were imprisoned in other parts of Switzerland and left unmistakable traces of their hard work.
-There are several the so-called Polenwegs, which are roads that were built by Polish soldiers during the Second World War in Switzerland.
+Polish soldiers were interned also in other parts of Switzerland and left unmistakable traces of their hard work.
+There are several so-called Polenweg‘s, which are roads that were built by Polish soldiers during the Second World War in Switzerland.

 Sources and visits: